markgbeckett/jupiter_ace/mpf-i/README.md

 ### ROM image

-The MPF-1 ROM image 'mpf_1.rom' can be burned onto a suitable EPROM and installed into the Minstrel 4th or Minstrel 4D.
+The MPF-1 ROM image 'mp-1.rom' can be burned onto a suitable EPROM and installed into the Minstrel 4th or Minstrel 4D.
 Jumpers/ switches on the main board allow you to select between multiple ROMs, so you could set up the standard AceForth ROM in the first ROM bank and the MPF-1 Monitor in the second, for example (see Minstrel 4th User Guide for more information).

 Once installed, check the jumpers/ switches are configured to select the correct ROM bank and power on.
 The MPF-1 should boot as shown in the screenshot.

-The ROM image 'mpf-1.rom' has been padded out to 16 kilobytes to fill the ROM bank, even though the Minstrel 4th only addresses the first 8 kilobytes.
+The ROM image 'mpf-1.rom' has been padded out to 16 kilobytes to fill the ROM bank, even though the real contents fits into the first 8 kilobytes.
 This means the ROM will probably not work on an emulator (which will expect an 8-kilobyte ROM).
 To this end, I have also provided 'mpf-1_8k.rom', which is confirmed to work on the EightyOne emulator, at least.

 ![](mpf-1.png "Power-on screen")